-We are a group of artists, administrators, managers, fundraisers, media marketers, philanthropists and concerned citizens dedicated to purchasing the property at 753 View Street (home of Hermann’s Jazz Club) to create a non-profit Performing Arts Centre in downtown Victoria.
+We are a group of artists, administrators, managers, fundraisers, media marketers, philanthropists and concerned citizens dedicated to protecting the property at 753 View Street (home of Hermann’s Jazz Club) to create a non-profit Performing Arts Centre in downtown Victoria.

 Bert is a senior health management consultant with an extensive background in both hospital administration and health management consulting.
 He has served as the Chief Executive Officer of regional hospitals and a Senior Vice President at Vancouver General Hospital.
 He has also worked closely with the provincial government and has served as an Assistant Deputy Minister of Health.

 In his consulting capacity, Bert has been involved in a wide variety of assignments, including strategic planning, organizational reviews and financial analyses for hospitals and health authorities.
 He served as the Transition Leader on behalf of the BC Ministry of Health in introducing the six Health Authorities, and in developing their governance and performance management structures.
 He has also worked with hospital boards on assessing their governance and leadership structures.

 Bert has been the Chair of the BC Emergency Health Services Commission and the BC Forensic Psychiatric Commission as well as a member of numerous provincial and national association boards.

 Bert has a BSc (Chemical Engineering) from Queen’s University and an MBA from the University of Western Ontario.

 Michelle Fillion is a self-employed farmer running her own business.

 Michelle worked at Hermann’s Jazz Club starting in 2013 as a cook, busser, dishwasher, bartender, server and manager until she relocated to the Comox Valley in 2016 to pursue her dream of being a farmer.